R.B.I. Baseball '95

 R.B.I.
-Baseball '95 (stylized as RBI Baseball '95) is a baseball video game developed and published by Time Warner Interactive exclusively for the 32X in North America in 1995.
+Baseball '95 is a baseball video game developed and published by Time Warner Interactive exclusively for the 32X in North America in 1995.
 It is the last game in the R.B.I.
 Baseball series to be released on a Sega platform, and follows RBI Baseball '94.

 RBI Baseball '95's history is curious as it was originally announced at CES 1995 for the Sega CD, as well as the 32X, priced in the US at $49.95 and $54.95 USD respectively.
 For some reason, the game instead moved onto a cartridge, effectively becoming a 32X exclusive, and its price at launch was upped to $59.95.

 R.B.I.
 Baseball '95 was the first baseball game for the 32X.

 Gameplay and updates

 RBI Baseball '95 plays differently from its Genesis/Mega Drive predecessors in one very noticeable form: Unlike any of the prior entries going up to '94, all of which had the player delivering pitches and hitting the ball from a view above and behind the umpire (with windows in the upper corners to show runners at first and third base), all instances of this now take place from the catcher's point of view, aimed to deliver a more "up close and personal" sense of realistic experience while making use of the Super 32X's software rendering and sprite scaling capabilities.
 When the ball has been hit, the familiar gameplay of the franchise returns, with the player and computer guiding the runners and defense across the baseball field to either get an out or score a run; as with traditional baseball, the game ends when a team has a higher score than their opponent at the end of the ninth or relevant extra inning.

-Returning for '95, in regards to extra modes, are the ability to play Home Run Derby, tour each stadium in an overhead view, look at the statistics of every team's players, play the traditional Game Breakers that have been present from RBI Baseball IV to '94, attempt to successfully master twenty different defense tactics in the Defense Practice minigame, and create your own teams; not returning for this game is Pickles, a minigame exclusive to '94 that required the player to use the defense to get out one or multiple runners in a single play, which like Home Run Derby and Defense Practice, gives the player twenty different scenarios per session.
+Returning for '95, in regards to extra modes, are the ability to play Home Run Derby, tour each stadium in an overhead view, look at the statistics of every team's players, play the traditional Game Breakers that have been present from RBI Baseball IV to '94, attempt to successfully master twenty different defense tactics in the Defense Practice minigame, and create teams; not returning for this game is Pickles, a minigame exclusive to '94 that required the player to use the defense to get out one or multiple runners in a single play, which like Home Run Derby and Defense Practice, gives the player twenty different scenarios per session.